The official blog of the Lung Institute.

 In severe cases, doctors may suggest lung volume reduction surgery, which can help remaining lung tissue expand and work more efficiently.
 Lung transplantation is often a last resort for those with severe damage.

 Many of these measures, while they can be helpful, simply treat the symptoms of emphysema rather than the underlying condition.
-Lung Health Institute has pioneered regenerative cellular therapy, which can help promote the growth of healthy tissue in the lungs, helping to slow the progression of emphysema and decrease the severity of symptoms.
-Stem cells and other cells from the patient’s own body are cultivated, separated and returned to the patient’s lungs, where they take on the characteristics of surrounding tissue and grow new, healthy tissue.
+Lung Health Institute has pioneered regenerative cellular therapy, which may help promote the growth of healthy tissue in the lungs, helping to slow the progression of emphysema and decrease the severity of symptoms.
+Cells from the patient’s own body are cultivated, separated and returned to the patient’s lungs, where they may take on the characteristics of surrounding tissue and grow new, healthy tissue.

 For more information on the Lung Health Institute’s regenerative cellular therapy, contact a patient coordinator at 888-745-6697